 image 3: Perpetual Self Dis/Infecting Machines.
 Hand assembled computer, Biennale.py virus, Windows 2000, anti virus software, plexiglass 70 x 50 x 13 cm (https://0100101110101101.org/biennale-py/)

-I neither picked the date or place of my birth or the street name (Zaltbommel, The Netherlands).
-I did not name the cities I lived in.
-I had no choice in my sex, ethnicity or nationality.
-This is a big part of how other people see me, and you too.
+The date or place of your birth and the name of your street name?
+I did not name the cities we live in.
+There’s no choice in ethnicity or nationality.
+And it is a big part of how other people see me, and you too.
 These external, insignificant and impersonal facts of our identities are imposed on us, but what do they say about our ‘true self’?
 Yes, we are identified by this data, and we partly identify with this data ourselves.
 But it is merely a small part of our identity.
 The issue of identity is an issue of power, influence and control.
 It is an issue of consuming ourselves and consuming others.
 Our identity is consumed by (state) institutions, the public, the political, the technological and other mechanisms of social authority too.
 Some identities are bitter, devoured and promptly spitted out, some cherished, some swallowed whole.
 “How do we create ourselves in a world in which our identity is predetermined for us?
 How can we find freedom in a digital environment where the history of our sense of self -our abstract identity- has been written by others?”1 asks Lizzie O’Shea in her book ‘Future Histories, What Ada Lovelace, Tom Paine, and the Paris Commune Can Teach Us About Digital Technology’.

 I ask myself the same question frequently.
 Movements make up another part of identity, but those are difficult to make visible online.
 Who are you?
 I am sorry, it is not in my interest to know about your authentic self.
 I want to discuss the values we internalized; the values of our parents and the dominant cultures that surround us.
 The many identities we perform; such as a lover, sister, father, or friend.
 What a Google wants to know; that what you click (with) and who you click (with) too.
 Let’s not go into finding our true selves, but rather discover what those abstract selves are.
 “These abstract identities follow us around online, even if they are not attached to our name, like zombies.
 They are beyond our control.
 In this light, the absence of a name attached to that identity offers scant protection from anything meaningful.”2 writes O’Shea on those constructed identities.